rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

     nginx -T | grep domain.com

 Again, look for a pathway ending in **.conf** for your domain.
-It look similar to the following example:
+It looks similar to the following example:

     /etc/nginx/conf.d/domain.com.conf